Are there any potential side effects or interactions with supplements?

 Supplement use during breastfeeding can also have implications for lactation and breast milk composition.
 While some supplements may be safe to use, others can affect milk production or transfer potentially harmful substances to the infant.
 It is important to consult with a healthcare professional or lactation specialist before using any supplements while breastfeeding to ensure they are safe and appropriate for both mother and baby.

-See also Supplements and Healthy Blood Pressure Levels
+See also The Best Supplements for Managing Blood Sugar Levels or Diabetes

 Guidelines for safe supplement use